27 Jan 2020

 giphy

-My route to becoming an evolutionary biologist wasn’t straightforward, I started out studying marine zoology at university but after a year of not feeling very enthusiastic about it, I switched to animal behaviour.
-The change was exactly what I wanted, the focus was not on a particular group of animals, but how all animals behave and how animal behaviour evolves.
+My route to becoming an evolutionary biologist wasn’t straightforward.
+I started out studying marine zoology at university but switched to animal behaviour.
+The change was exactly what I wanted.
+The focus was not on a particular group of animals, but on how all animals behave and how animal behaviour evolves.

 After my degree I did a masters, I studied monkeys in Nigeria and Nambia.
-Around this time I realised as much as I loved watching monkeys, what I loved more was finding out the answers to questions.
-I worked out that the research projects I had enjoyed the most were the ones where I really wanted to find why or how animals evolved in a certain way.
+This made me realise that what I loved most was finding out the answers to questions.
+I worked out that the research projects I had enjoyed the most were the ones where I wanted to find why or how animals evolved in a certain way.
 I didn’t need to fly all the way to exotic places to study amazing animals and how they evolved, I could do it anywhere.

 Now I study bees in the UK and I am trying to find out what makes queen bees act like queens, and what makes workers bees act like workers.